 This can then result in different suggestions to YouTube’s autosuggest and can help you get different keyword ideas for your YouTube channel.

-Ubersuggest, by Neil Patel, is mainly a keyword analysis tool for Google, but YouTube and Google searches can sometimes be quite similar, making these sort of Keyword tools also quite useful for YouTube Keyword research.
+Ubersuggest, is mainly a keyword analysis tool for Google, but YouTube and Google searches can sometimes be quite similar, making these sorts of Keyword tools also quite useful for YouTube Keyword research.

 With the free plan, you can make 3 searches per day, but you’ll be able to see a long list of similar search terms and how often they’re approx. searched on Google.

-You can also filter your search to show related questions, which can be a good way to find the problems people are searching for within your niche and then to create videos answering those questions.
+You can also filter your search to show related questions, which can be a good way to find the problems people are searching for within your niche, and then create videos answering those questions.

 The name does give it away, but this is a keyword tool.
 As some of the tools already mentioned, you can type in your keyword phrase and you’ll be given a list of related terms and ideas that you can then use in your videos and on your YouTube channel.

 What I like about KeywordTool.io is that you can filter for YouTube searches, set results to show for a global audience, and you can filter to show related questions.

 The information like traffic, competition, etc. is hidden behind a paywall, but this keyword tool I find most useful for gathering ideas and finding the questions people are asking.

 8. YouTube Analytics

 The analytics on YouTube can provide you with a wealth of information to grow your YouTube channel.
 It can also help you when doing keyword research.
 One of my favorite tools with YouTube analytics is to see what search terms people are using and find my videos.